 If you’re in Sri Lanka’s capital city, Colombo, there’s only one place to start and that’s Galle Face Green.
 The area is a cross between a park and a beach.
 The huge promenade is used for rallies and parties.
 That’s exactly where you can sample Sri Lanka’s rainbow of street food.

 Wander along Galle Face Green in the morning and you’ll find cooks juggling small woks over an open fire and cries of cooks yelling orders at each other.
 It’s a sight not to be missed as every cook is on a mission to dish out hoppers to hungry diners.

 String hoppers make an important part of Sri Lankan breakfast.
 It is also one of the most popular dishes in the country.
 These steamed rice noodles are served with coconut sambol, dhal and other sauces.

-Apart from string hoppers, another Sri Lankan favourite is a dish called hoppers.
+Apart from string hoppers, another Sri Lankan favorite is a dish called hoppers.
 It is a bowl-shaped pancake made from a mixture of coconut milk and rice flour.
-Savoury hoppers generally include toppings of your choice including eggs, meat, cheese, fried onions and coconut sambol.
+Savory hoppers generally include toppings of your choice including eggs, meat, cheese, fried onions and coconut sambol.

 On the same street, you will also find hoppers with sweet fillings like honey or coconut palm syrup.